 Medicare offers prescription drug coverage through a program called Medicare Part D. Please be aware that you should NOT purchase Medicare Part D coverage.
-You DO NOT need to enroll in a separate Medicare Part D plan, since PEIA and ESI will provide prescription drug coverage for retirees with Medicare.
-If you enroll in a separate Medicare Part D plan, you will be disenrolled from all medical and prescription benefits from PEIA.
-You will have only original Medicare Parts A, B and D with no secondary coverage.
+You DO NOT need to enroll in a separate Medicare Part D plan, since PEIA and Express Scripts will provide prescription drug coverage for retirees with Medicare.